AMReX-Combustion/PeleLMeX/Docs/source/manual/Tutorials_BFSFlame.rst

    : Contour plots of temperature, O2 mass fraction, :math:`x`-velocity component and divergence constraint after initialization.

-Note that in `PeleLMeX`, EB-covered region are set to zero in plotfiles.
+Note that in `PeleLMeX`, EB-covered regions are set to zero in plotfiles.
 Hot gases are found in the wake of the EB as expected, with a slightly higher O2 mass fraction compared to the upper part of the domain where CH4 is present in the mixture.
 The velocity field results from the initial projection, which uses the divergence constraint.
-The later is negative close to the isothermal EB because the cold EB leads to an increase of density. `divU` is also non zero at the interface between the incoming fresh gases and the hot ait due to heat diffusion.
+The later is negative close to the isothermal EB because the cold EB leads to an increase of density. `divU` is also non zero at the interface between the incoming fresh gases and the hot air due to heat diffusion.

 Advance the solution on coarse grid
 -----------------------------------